caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

 **sharpener**
 --------------------------------------------------

-  Run sharpener to extract spectrum of all continuum sources against the lines of sight.
-The spectra are then plotted.
+  Run sharpener to extract and plot the spectra of all continuum sources brighter than a given threshold.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute sharpener?
+    Execute segment sharpener.

   **catalog**